 Tracking investigations of any enforcement division such as licensing, commodities, securities or general investigations of inspector generals, human resource departments and more, is one of the most critical methods to ensure accountability and enhance effectiveness.
 However, most enforcement agencies adopt the silo-based approach that employs multiple databases and systems, creating significant integration, information sharing, and data-quality challenges internally and across external entities.
 And as this process is manual and inefficient, more often than not, there is a loss of key information.
 At the same time, the lack of a centralized collection of data also adds to the inefficiency of legal processes.
 This fragmented data management approach adopted by legal departments has become a significant problem in recent months, as the COVID-19 pandemic and its resulting social distancing guidelines have pushed personnel into working from home, hindering the efficiency of collaboration and data collection.

-US-based Legal Files Software addresses these challenges with its unique case management software that helps users manage a multitude of legal processes from a single, unified, interface.
+US-based Legal Files Software addresses these challenges with its unique solicitors software case management that helps users manage a multitude of legal processes from a single, unified, interface.
 “Legal Files is a flexible software that has the non-technical configuration tools built directly into its system, which allows users to leverage its features to meet even the most unique case and investigative case management software requirements,” says John Kanoski, CEO at Legal Files Software.

 Founded in 1990, Legal Files Software expanded out of its original legal case and matter management offering over the last decade as the company grew its focus into the government/public sector.
 Subsequently, more and more customers shared their firsthand experience of using Legal Files Software and its impact on boosting the efficiency of legal documentation and data management, enabling Legal Files to become the powerhouse it is today in the case management arena.
 “Once the legal arena recognized the value of our software, investigators of all kinds—inspectors general, analysts, affirmative action & diversity officers, licensing investigators, internal affairs, labor relations managers—began to approach us,” adds John.